dgaydukov/cert-aws/sa/files/sa.md

 It provides detailed view of the configuration of AWS resources in your AWS account (how the resources are related and how they were configured in the past so that you can see how the configurations and relationships change over time).
 It integrated with cloudTrail, and record `CloudTrailID` for any resource change.
 Config Item - point-in-time record of aws resource, that include metadata, attributes, relationships, current configuration, and related events
 Config Rule - desired configuration of resource that is evaluated against actual change (and report in case of mismatch).
 Conformance Pack - collection of config rules.
 There are 2 types of rules:
-* managed - use one of many aws predefined rules to build your rule on top of it
+* managed - use one of many aws predefined rules to build your rule on top of it (when to be invoked may be already defined, you can only choose either time, or type of resource)
-* custom - you create rule from scratch and write your lambda that would be invoked by your rule to evaluate resource You have to create config first time you log in to aws config console.
+* custom - you create rule from scratch and write your lambda that would be invoked by your rule to evaluate resource and configure when rule would be invoked (this true for both custom & managed):
+    * on config change:
+        * all changes
+        * based on specified resources (like ec2 or vpc)
+        * based on tags
+    * periodic - 1/3/6/12/24 hours
+You don't need CloudWatch Event, your lambda can be called directly by custom config rule.
+You have to create config first time you log in to aws config console.
 Don't confuse:
 * config - list of all current resource in your account (point-in-time configuration of your aws resources), notify when resource changes, prohibit certain resource changes
 * CloudTrail - list of all api calls (cli & CF templates in the end are transformed into api calls).
+There is no way to call custom rule manually, yet you can run `aws configservice start-config-rules-evaluation` to test your rule after you made some changes.
+This call won't use latest system config state, but will use last known state of your resources.
+So use this option only for testing purpose, to make sure your config rule is working.
+Configuration Recorder - record all supported resources, yet you can create custom recorder to record only specified set of resources.
+You care charged (0.003 per item when it or it relation changed), to control costs you may stop recorder `aws configservice stop-configuration-recorder --configuration-recorder-name=default`
+When you start the configuration recorder, AWS Config takes an inventory of all AWS resources in your account

 ###### CloudTrail
 CT - service that logs activity of your aws account (who made request, what params were passed, when and so on..).
 It's useful for compliance, when you need to ensure that only certain rules have ever been applied.